We have finally cozied into our assigned Branch here in the

 Senior missionaries are pretty much centrally located in the small cities in the Metro-Manila area because of the kind of work we're called to do.

-Our city is Mandaluyong
+Our city is Mandaluyong.

 Other missionaries live in Eastwood, Quezon City, and other areas.